Noise Pollution: It Harms Your Health and Hearing

 And the effects are cumulative, which means they add up throughout a lifetime.
 So, every time you are exposed to dangerous levels of noise, your hearing is slowly wearing away.
 That’s part of the problem.
 Hearing loss is often gradual, taking place over years (but a little bit worse every day) and it’s painless.

 So Are You Doomed to Have Hearing Loss?

 No. In fact, you can enjoy healthy hearing for a long, long time, if you take steps to protect what hearing you have left.

 Here’s what you do:

 - Increase your awareness of the noise around you, i.e. listen.
 You get through the day oblivious to noise because your brain has become so used to the sound that bombards your ear drums every second of every day.
 If there is a loud noise you are exposed to regularly, wear hearing protection when possible.

-- Protect what you got.
-Sound levels below 80dBs are considered safe.
+- Protect what you've got.
+Sound levels below 80 dB are considered safe.
 No damage.
 But since you can’t measure sound levels of your MP3 or surround sound rig, just assume it’s too loud and drop the boost a notch or two.
 Your ears will thank you years from now.

 - Be aware of sounds in the workplace.
 If you are concerned you are being exposed to excessive noise day in and day out, discuss this with your employer and request they have the noise levels measured in your work environment.

 - Monitor recreational sound and use less of it.
 Recreational sound is noise you can eliminate or reduce.
 MP3 players and car radios are a few examples.